lindavr/Docs/ContributorGuide/tools-and-setup.md

 ## Next steps

-- [Create a local working branch](./git-commands-for-master.md) on your computer so you can start work.
+- [Create a local working branch](./git-commands-for-master.md) on your computer so you can start work
-- Copy [the markdown template](../template.md) as the basis for a new article.
+- If creating a new article, start with a copy of [the docs.microsoft.com markdown template](../template.md)
 - Back to [Step-by-step instructions](../readme.md#step-by-step) in main Contributor Guide

 <!--Anchors-->